Character (arts)

 A character who stands as a representative of a particular class or group of people is known as a type.
-Types include both stock characters and those that are more fully individualised.
+Types include both stock characters and those that are more fully individualized.
 The characters in Henrik Ibsen's Hedda Gabler (1891) and August Strindberg's Miss Julie (1888), for example, are representative of specific positions in the social relations of class and gender, such that the conflicts between the characters reveal ideological conflicts.

 The study of a character requires an analysis of its relations with all of the other characters in the work.
 The individual status of a character is defined through the network of oppositions (proairetic, pragmatic, linguistic, proxemic) that it forms with the other characters.
 The relation between characters and the action of the story shifts historically, often miming shifts in society and its ideas about human individuality, self-determination, and the social order.

 Creation

 In fiction writing, authors create dynamic characters using various methods.
 Sometimes characters are conjured up from imagination; in other instances, they are created by amplifying the character trait of a real person into a new fictional creation.